 If the concoction includes flavors like cinnamon, nutmeg and chocolate, then you get the Cincinnati food favorite known as 3-Way Chili.
 Totally different from Texas chili, Cincinnati chili is more of pasta dish where the chili serves as the gravy.

 This unique chili dish was invented in the early 20th century by Greek immigrants, which explains the exotic flavors.
-You could almost say that Cincinnati Chili is a close relative to Greek moussaka both in flavor and concept.
+You could almost say that Cincinnati Chili is a close relative to moussaka, a Greek food staple, both in flavor and concept.

 So what did we think about Cincinnati’s iconic chili dish?
 We liked it so much that we ate it again at Camp Washington Chili, a popular Cincinnati chili parlor.
 The 24-hour (except Sundays) restaurant serves a range of food to eat beyond the ever-popular Cincinnati chili.